rtgodwin/rtgodwin.github.io/_docs/oldexams.md

 ---
 ## Fall 2026 Midterm 1 info:

-Midterm 1 will cover Chapters 2 - 5.2 (stop right before "Dummy Variables").
+Midterm 2 will cover Chapters 5.3 - 9.
 Bring a non-programmable calculator, student ID, and writing implements.
-The exam takes place in the regular classroom at the regular time, on February 3rd.
+The exam takes place in the regular classroom at the regular time, on March 12th.

-When looking at previous midterms for practice, omit the following questions:
+For practice, you can look at the following miidterm questions:
 - 2023 Fall: 9, 11
 - 2023 A02: 10, 12
 - 2023 A01: 10, 12